-Good riddance to 2020!
-We are hopeful the wedding industry will get back on track as we transition into the new year.
-There is still uncertainty, especially for couples expecting to get married in the near future.
+With 2020 in the rearview and the Spring wedding season gearing up we are still facing uncertainty in the wedding industry.
+Vaccines are going well and capacity limits are on the rise, and we are hopeful the wedding industry will get back on track as we transition into the Spring.
+However, there is still uncertainty, especially for couples with larger guest counts expecting to get married in the near future.
 If you just got told by your venue your date has to get moved…

-Cancelling your contracts will leave you out a lot of time and money.
+Canceling your contracts will leave you out a lot of time and money.
 Communicate with your vendors on their rescheduling options.
+Retainers are typically non-refundable, and by this time you have invested quite a bit into your wedding.
+So, don’t cancel – reschedule.
+Again, remaining open and flexible is the key here.

 Do: Revise your wedding checklist